-Particular attention will have to be given to sterilising all equipment / work gear that will come in contact with the river, by using suitable disinfectants such as Virkon aquatic.
 All equipment to be used on site will be steam cleaned before dispatching to site, and all hired equipment will be treated on site with an approved biocide / cleaning agent.
 A disinfection / cleaning station will be set up next to the site compound and 5m back from the river.
-Any depot providing material for the works should be able to provide either verbal or written certificate to ensure no non-native invasive species are present in the obtained material.
+Crayfish plague is also known to occur downstream in the River Mulkear.
+Particular attention will have to be given to sterilizing all equipment / work gear that will come in contact with the river, by using suitable disinfectants such as Virkon aquatic, to ensure no spread of crayfish plague occurs.